opsschool/curriculum/networking_101.rst

 --------------

 There are a number of RFCs which don't pertain to any specific technology but which are nevertheless seminal.
-These documents established procedure or policy that have shaped everything coming after, and as such have a timeless quality.
+These documents establish procedure or policy which have shaped everything after, and as such have a timeless quality.
-In some cases, later documents make references to them, making knowledge of their contents quite useful.
-This list is given in order of issue, increasing numerically.
-It is by no means an exhaustive list.
+In some cases, later documents make references to them.
+This list is given in increasing numerical order, though is not exhaustive.

 * :rfc:`1796`: Not All RFCs are Standards